-Warmer weather means that the bugs are back out, and the one pests that our horses seem to hate the most are flies.
+Warmer weather means that the bugs are out, and the one pest that our horses seem to hate the most are flies.
 On the worst days, there may be dozens buzzing around just one horse while out in the pasture.
 Luckily there are solutions — the most common being a fly mask, which will protect your horse’s face (and particularly the eyes) from these little critters.
 Fly masks are also great for keeping dust out of eyes or for protecting the face if you have some wooded areas of your pasture.
+So, which are the best fly masks?

-We’ve tried several different brands to find the best fly masks for our farm animals — and while we haven’t given every mask on the market a go, these are the four that we have used and like the most.
+We’ve tried several different brands to find the best fly masks for our equine companions — and these are the four that rose above the rest and that we like the most.

 This one is a winner, in part because it’s always in stock at our local Tractor Supply store.
 It’s affordable and durable, and it’s easy to get our hands on it when we’ve misplaced a mask or one has gotten lost somewhere in the pasture.
 The horses find it comfortable, and the Double-Latch Closure keeps it in place for the long haul.